konstantinosalatzas/callisthenes/README.md

 Callisthenes is a personal calisthenics training and nutrition tracking system

-It is a work in progress and a practice project
+It is a practice project and a way to formulate my way of thinking about training and nutrition tracking

 Now its tech stack is: